nutti/fake-bpy-module/docs/generate_modules.md

 * `<source-dir>`: Specify Blender sources directory.
 * `<blender-dir>`: Specify Blender binary directory.
-* `<branch/tag/commit>`: Specify target Blender source's branch for generating module.
+* `<branch/tag/commit>`: Specify target Blender source's branch for the generating modules.
-  * If you want to generate module for 2.79a, specify v2.79a
+  * If you want to generate modules for 2.79a, specify v2.79a
-  * If you want to generate module for newest Blender version, specify master
+  * If you want to generate modules for newest Blender version, specify master
 * `<output-dir>`: Specify directory where generated modules are output.